Elon Musk’s X, formerly Twitter, ranks last in climate ‘scorecard’

-Finding false climate information is relatively easy on X, with some of the platform’s large accounts posting that climate change is a “hoax” or conspiracy theories about green energy projects.
-Musk himself has said erroneously that what happens above ground has no impact on climate change.
+Finding false climate information is relatively easy on X, with some of the platform’s large accounts posting that climate change is a “hoax” or spreading conspiracy theories about green energy projects.
+Musk himself has said erroneously that what happens aboveground has no impact on climate change.

-The coalition formed in 2021 as environmental groups worried about misinformation around that year’s U.N. climate summit in Scotland.
-Its members include Friends of the Earth, WWF International and Patagonia, each with its own source of funding.
+The coalition was formed in 2021 as environmental groups worried about misinformation around that year’s United Nations climate summit in Scotland.

+An open letter published by the coalition includes signatories such as WWF International, Patagonia and Ben & Jerry's.

 Before Musk bought Twitter last year, the app said it banned advertisements that “contradict the scientific consensus on climate change.”
-Now, though, it’s not clear that the ban has continued into Musk’s ownership.
+Now, though, it’s not clear that the ban has continued.

-“In the case of X/Twitter, Elon Musk’s acquisition of the company has created uncertainty about which policies are still standing and which are not,” the report says.
+“In the case of X/Twitter, Elon Musk’s acquisition of the company has created uncertainty about which policies are still standing and which are not,” the report said.

 Representatives for X did not respond to a request for comment from NBC News.
-The researchers said they also reached out to X in preparing their scorecard but did not hear a response.
+The researchers said they also reached out to X in preparing their report but did not hear a response.

 The company said Tuesday that it was proud of its work.

-Note: CORRECTION (Sept.
-20, 2023, 10:51 a.m.
-ET): A previous version of this article misstated who belongs to Climate Action Against Disinformation.
-WWF International and Patagonia are not members of the coalition; the Friends of the Earth is.